Real Madrid ease past Liverpool into Champions League quarters

 The hosts were more aggressive in the second half and should have scored through Federico Valverde and Benzema who wasted golden opportunities from close range.

-Finally, however, Vinicius took down a loose ball from a miss-hit Benzema shot and found the unmarked Frenchman who settled the tie.
+Finally, however, Vinicius took down a loose ball from a mis-hit Benzema shot and found the unmarked Frenchman who settled the tie.